 - Chris Guillebeau.
 The Art of Non-Conformity Blog is developed by Chris as “a home for unconventional people doing remarkable things“.
 More specifically as Chris present it, the “project chronicles my writing on how to change the world by achieving significant, personal goals while helping others at the same time.
 In the battle against conventional beliefs, we focus on three areas: Life, Work, and Travel.”
 Chris is the author of The Art of Non-Conformity: Set Your Own Rules, Live the Life You Want, and Change the World and of The $100 Startup: Reinvent the Way You Make a Living, Do What You Love, and Create a New Future.
 The blog is an excellent source of information about new business and startups, new business development, community development, travel and cultures and the new approaches in business and life.

 - Content Marketing Tools and Training | Copyblogger.
 Copyblogger is the offspring of Brian Clark, “a serial entrepreneur based in Boulder, Colorado.
-He’s the founder and CEO of Copyblogger Media, and Editor-in-Chief of Entreproducer “.
+He’s the founder and CEO of Copyblogger Media and Editor-in-Chief of Entreproducer “.
 Brian “built three successful service businesses using online marketing techniques before moving to a completely online business model.
 The result of that move — Copyblogger Media — is an innovative company that provides the advice and solutions that empower people to successfully grow their businesses through social media and online marketing.”
-The site is an excellent resource of information for media and online marketing, as well as for the new business models, that can be build around the content marketing and the blogging.
+The site is an excellent resource of information for media and online marketing, as well as for the new business models, that can be built around the content marketing and the blogging.

-The list, of course is not complete.
+The list, of course, is not complete.
 I just cover the resources and blogs that have the longest presence in my A-List catalog.
 And as I have said, I update it often.
-New names, blogs, news and resources, enter, stay for a period and either stored for long time maintenance and reference (as in an archive folder) or are deleted for making room for new approaches ideas, tools, etc.
+New names, blogs, news and resources, enter, stay for a period and either stored for a long time maintenance and reference (as in an archive folder) or are deleted for making room for new approaches ideas, tools, etc.